microsoft/RTVS-docs/debugging.md

 It's important to note that if you attach a debugger to your session, you'll first need to tell RTVS what code you would like to debug.
 You do so by running the `source` command on the files that you want to debug.
+You can do this by either:

+1. Right-clicking on the editor window containing the file you want to source and running the `Source R Script` command
+1. Right-clicking on the file in Solution Explorer and running the `Source Selected File(s)` command

 If you use F5 to start the debugger, RTVS will automatically source the StartUp file on your behalf.